310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 Hehe, since everyone's really well-built here.

-That must be so nice… I want to be bigger too, but I can’t really build up the muscle.
+That must be so nice… I want to grow bigger too, but I can’t really build up the muscle.

 I really do have to start eating better food for this, don't I?
 {% endbubble %}

 {% bubble Midori %}
-I wouldn't say you're that small though… Aren't you the most well-built out of all of Ra*bits…?
+I wouldn't say you're that small, though… Aren't you the most well-built out of all of Ra*bits…?
 {% endbubble %}

 {% bubble Hajime %}
 No no, my family's surprisingly tall, so I'm the second shortest.

 And if I get bigger I think I wouldn't be as cute…?
 It wouldn’t be Ra*bits-like…?
-That's what I think at least, but we're all in our growing periods so…♪
+That's what I think at least, but we're all in our growing periods, so…♪
 {% endbubble %}

 {% bubble Keito %}